French Louisianians: Engagés and Casquette Girls

 Aside from French government representatives and soldiers, colonists included mostly young men who were recruited in French ports or in Paris.
 Some labored as engagés (indentured servants), i.e. "temporary semi-slaves"; they were required to remain in Louisiana for a length of time, fixed by the contract of service, to pay back the cost of passage and board.
 Engagés in Louisiana generally worked for seven years, and their masters provided them housing, food, and clothing.
 They were often housed in barns and performed hard labor.

 Starting in 1698, French merchants were obliged to transport a number of men to the colonies in proportion to the ships' tonnage.
 Some of the men brought over were engaged on three-year indenture contracts under which the contract-holder would be responsible for their "vital needs" as well as provide a salary at the end of the contract term.
-Under John Law and the Compagnie du Mississippi, efforts to increase the use of engagés in the colony were made, notably including German settlers whose contracts were absolved when the company went bankrupt in 1731.
+Under John Law's Company, efforts to increase the use of engagés in the colony were made, notably including German settlers whose contracts were absolved when the company went bankrupt in 1731.

 During this time, to increase the colonial population, the government also recruited young Frenchwomen, known as filles à la cassette (in English, casket girls, referring to the casket or case of belongings they brought with them) to go to the colony to be wed to colonial soldiers.
 The king financed dowries for each girl.
 (This practice was similar to events in 17th-century Quebec: about 800 filles du roi (daughters of the king) were recruited to immigrate to New France under the monetary sponsorship of Louis XIV.)

 In addition, French authorities deported some female criminals to the colony.
 For example, in 1721, the ship La Baleine brought close to 90 women of childbearing age from the prison of La Salpêtrière in Paris to Louisiana.
 Most of the women quickly found husbands among the male residents of the colony.
 These women, many of whom were most likely prostitutes or felons, were known as The Baleine Brides.
 Such events inspired Manon Lescaut (1731), a novel written by the Abbé Prévost, which was later adapted as an opera in the 19th century.

 Historian Joan Martin maintains that there is little documentation that casket girls (considered among the ancestors of French Creoles) were transported to Louisiana.
 (The Ursuline order of nuns, who were said to chaperone the girls until they married, have denied the casket girl myth as well.)
 Martin suggests this account was mythical.
 The system of plaçage that continued into the 19th century resulted in many young white men having women of color as partners and mothers of their children, often before or even after their marriages to white women.
 French Louisiana also included communities of Swiss and German settlers; however, royal authorities did not refer to "Louisianans" but described the colonial population as "French" citizens.